RaineyAbe/soo_locks_photogrammetry/README.md

 `git clone https://github.com/RaineyAbe/soo_locks_photogrammetry.git`

+Optionally, Fork this repository for your own use before cloning.

 2. Install the Python environment using [Mamba](https://mamba.readthedocs.io/en/latest/) or [Conda](https://anaconda.org/anaconda/conda).
 Required packages are listed in the _"environment.yml"_ file.
 To install directly from the file, run the following in the command line:

 `mamba env create -f environment.yml`